Peippo1/SignalCalc-Mobile-MVP/README.md

 - `npm run lint` – lint with Expo config

 ## Notes
 - Entry point is `App.js`, which mounts `src/screens/CalculatorScreen`.
-The legacy router starter lives in `SignalCalcMobile/app` if you want to reference it.
+The Expo Router starter in `app/` can be removed if unused.
 - History and memory are kept in-memory; persistence can be added via async storage if needed.

 ## License